mcidclan/psp-media-engine-custom-core/README.md

 ## PSP Media Engine Custom Core: Mapper Library.
-A project to map the PSP's Media Engine core functions with the purpose of using them in our code.
+A library project to map the PSP's Media Engine core functions with the purpose of using them in our code.
-The idea is simply to make the native kernel/core functions of the media engine available to homebrew developers.
+The main idea is simply to make the native kernel/core functions of the media engine available to homebrew developers.

+Additionally, the library comes with some custom functions and processes to ease the use and integration of the Media Engine into homebrew projects.
+It provides a Media Engine Core Mapper (meCoreMapper) and a Media Engine Custom Library (meLib).

 The media engine core is loaded at address 0x88300000, however depending on the device model, it is loaded from a different image which means that addresses are not the same for models prior to the slim.
 As a solution, we have several static correspondence tables and the code will select the table corresponding to our device before launching the Media Engine.